bistaraju/Agarose-Gel-Electrophoresis-Protocol/README.md

   >Gel % (Weight/Volume) = (g of agarose / ml of buffer) x 100%.
   >
   > ∴<br/>
-  >1 g Agarose in 100 ml 1× TAE Buffer = 1% agarose gel<br/>
+  >1 g Agarose in 100 ml 1× TBE Buffer = 1% agarose gel<br/>
-  >2 g agarose in 100 ml of 1× TAE Buffer = 2% agarose gel, and so on
+  >2 g agarose in 100 ml of 1× TBE Buffer = 2% agarose gel, and so on
   >
   >Gel percentage controls pore size, and thereby influences the separation and resolution of nucleic acid fragments.
 In general, higher-percentage gels result in better separation and resolution of smaller fragments
   >